Finding a trusted cryptocurrency exchange is one of the first steps of getting involved with the industry, so which exchange should you use?

 On top of that, when you sign up, you’ll be assigned an account manager who will help you out along the way.
 This means that the exchange is perfect for new users, but also great for experienced users who can enjoy Swyftx’s low fees, TradingView charting, and other advanced tools for dashboard customization.

 The exchange supports over 200 different digital coins, ranging from the most liquid ones, all the way to the least popular options on the market.
-This is where you go when you like to speculate on the price of a lesser-known coin or try margin trading.
+The platform also allows margin trading for more than 600+ trading pairs.
 NZ traders can purchase crypto via credit or debit card (as long as it’s a VISA or a Mastercard), with your cash balance, or via third-party payment providers like Simplex and Banxa.

 The fees for these types of deposits vary based on the payment method.
 As for the trading fees, Binance has one of the lowest flat fees in the crypto industry.
 Regardless of the user’s trading volume, they pay a 0.1% fee per trade.
 In case they own BNB (Binance’s native token), they can use these coins to get a 50% discount on their fees.